ayosec/adminful/README.markdown

     $ rails g controller adminful/users

 The generator might also create the views for you but adminful doesn't need them, so if you want go ahead and delete them.
-Instead make sure your controller serves JSON and set it to be included in the adminful interface.
+Instead make sure your controller serves JSON and tell adminful which model this controller works with (this last step might not be necessary in the future, as we will try to infer it from the controller name):

     class Adminful::ProductsController < ApplicationController
       respond_to :json